People's Television Network

 People's Television Network (abbreviated PTV; Telebisyon ng Bayan Network, lit.
-'Television of the Nation Network') is the state-operated television network of the Philippine government.
+'Television of the Nation Network') is one of the state-operated television networks of the Philippine government.
 Founded in 1974, PTV is the main brand of People's Television Network, Inc. (PTNI), one of the attached agencies under the Presidential Communications Office (PCO).

-PTV, along with government-owned media companies Radio Philippines Network (20% minority-owned), Intercontinental Broadcasting Corporation and the Presidential Broadcast Service-Bureau of Broadcast Services, formed the media arm of the PCO and acts as a primary state television broadcaster that focuses on news, information and public service programming.
+PTV, along with government-owned media companies Radio Philippines Network (20% minority-owned), Intercontinental Broadcasting Corporation (100% majority-owned) and the Presidential Broadcast Service-Bureau of Broadcast Services, form the media arm of the PCO and acts as a primary state television broadcaster that focuses on news, information and public service programming.
 Its head office, studios, and radio tower are located at Broadcast Complex, Visayas Avenue, Barangay Vasra, Diliman, Quezon City.

 As a government-run station, PTV received funding from the General Appropriations Act (Annual National Budget) and sales from blocktimers and advertisers, among others.
 PTV also runs two digital television channels Radyo Pilipinas - Radyo Publiko and PTV Sports Network.

 History

-Prior efforts of forming a government TV network
+1933: Origins

+The first state broadcast in the Philippines was made on May 8, 1933, when the Insular Government established and operated the radio station KZSO (later renamed KZFM after journalist Frederick Marquardt, and is now DZRB-AM), with a frequency of 710 kilohertz and power of 10,000 watts through the United States Information Service.
+KZFM was later transferred to the new Philippine government after independence in September 1946.
+The Philippine Broadcasting Service (PBS) was founded a year later to formally manage the radio assets.
+During this time in the late 1940s, academic experiments on television broadcasting were already being explored by Filipino engineers and students.

-In 1961, the Philippine government, through the Philippine Broadcasting Service established DZRP-TV on VHF channel 10 which it time-shared with two other organizations.
-It was financed by government subsidy; however, the channel was short-lived due to problems of its frequency allocation.
+Television broadcasting in the country formally began in October 23, 1953 through the commercial company Alto Broadcasting System (ABS-CBN).
+The broadcast marked the first commercial broadcast in the Philippines and in Southeast Asia, and only the second in Asia after Japan just months earlier.
+Through PBS, the government began television broadcasting in 1961 with DZRP-TV on VHF channel 10 which it time-shared with two other organizations.
+The channel was short-lived due to problems of its frequency allocation.